Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 5. I have not paid too much attention to the cosmetic side of the site.
 I have focussed more on the functionality.
 Some cosmetic enhancements need to me made later.

-### USER STORIES

-##### A. VISITORS

-1. As a visitor, I want to be able to view the site on desktop, mobile and tablet.

-2. As a visitor, I want the website to be simple and with easy navigation.

-3. As a visitor, I want to see a list of all recipes on offer before I decide to register.

-4. As a visitor, I want to be able to search for recipes that are relevant to me.

-5. As a visitor, I want to register an account, so I can share my recipes.

-##### B. MEMBERS

-1. As a member, I want to login and logout of my account.

-2. As a member, I want to add and share recipes.

-3. As a member, I want to be able to add a recipe without having an image to upload initially.

-4. As member, I want to be able to update or delete my recipes.

-##### C. ADMIN

-1. As admin, I want to be able to be able to perform all tasks that are available to members.

-2. As admin, I want to be able to have access to update or delete any member recipes.

-3. As admin, I want to be able to add, edit or delete recipe categories.

 ### TESTING -

 #### 1. CODE VALIDATION